primus/primus/README.md

 2. You might need to connect from a different node process where you don't have access to your `primus` instance and the compatible `Socket` instance.
-For these cases there a special `createSocket` method where you can specify the `transformer` and `parser` that you are using on your server to create another compatible socket.
+For these cases there a special `createSocket` method where you can specify the `transformer`, `parser`, `plugin` that you are using on your server to create another compatible socket.

    ```js
    var Socket = Primus.createSocket({ transformer: transformer, parser: parser })